Applications for Winter Quarter 2018 are closed. We will not be offering this class in Spring Quarter.

 You may choose to take the class for 3, 4, or 5 units.
 There is no difference in workload or expectations.

 By the end of the quarter, students will be able to:

-- Identify various sources of geospatial data, their pros and cons, and connect data sources to specific development problems
+- Identify various sources of geospatial data, their pros and cons, and connect data sources to sustainable development goals

 - Develop ML applications in the cloud (scripting, batching, etc)

 - Demonstrate improved skills in building ML models (avoiding overfitting, model development and selection, combining multiple data sources, modeling spatio-temporal dependence, etc.)